ajithsampath/BeamLab21/README.md

-# HIRAXBEAM
+# BEACH
-Beam computing and fitting package for HIRAX (Generalisable to most radio telescopes)
+BEAm Computation for Hirax (Generalisable to most radio telescopes)